-- Hook to shore power and plug the block heater cord into the block heater receptacle (both are located in the engine compartment). - Turn on the Block Heat switch.
+- Hook to shore power and plug in block heater cord, located in the engine compartment, to the receptacle. - Turn on the Block Heat switch.

-Aqua-Hot (Optional) Engine Preheat:
+Aqua-Hot Engine Preheat:

-The diesel burner inside the Aqua-Hot heats an the Aqua-Hot Engine Preheat switch is turned on Aqua-Hot circulates heated coolant through the e Hot to preheat the engine depends on ambient temp of preheating before attempting to start the engine.
+The diesel burner inside the Aqua-Hot heats an internal engine coolant loop.
+When the Aqua-Hot Engine Preheat switch is turned on, an engine coolant pump inside the Aqua-Hot circulates heated coolant through the engine.
+The time it takes for the Aqua-Hot to preheat the engine depends on ambient temperature.
+Allow at least three hours of preheating before attempting to start the engine.